tomas-trls/javascript-game-challenge/README.md

 My next big step would be to continue expanding my knowledge in new technologies and I would be thrilled to learn Three.JS to implement 3D in my projects.
 I believe that this project showcases not only my technical skills but also my quick learning abilities, as I had to start from scratch with HTML5 Canvas.

 I would like to give credit to <a href="https://chriscourses.com/">Chris Course</a> that has done excellent Tutorials on HTML5 Canvas.
-And has his courses helped me understand some core concepts of OOP using canvas.
+Specially because his courses helped me understand some core concepts of OOP using canvas.
+But also <a href="https://luizmelo.itch.io/">Luiz Melo</a> that sells free pixel art characters assets on Itch.io and <a href="https://ansimuz.itch.io/">Ansimuz</a> that provided the background for free too on Itch.io.

-If you are interested in learning more about journey to develop this project, feel free to explore this repository and my these ones:
+If you are interested in learning more about journey to develop this project, feel free to explore this repository and have a look at these ones:

 - <a href="https://github.com/tomas-trls/canvas-basics">Canvas Basics</a>
 - <a href="https://github.com/tomas-trls/canvas-gravity">Canvas Gravity</a>